heroku-examples/salesforce-streams-nodejs/README.md

 ![Diagram: reactive apps with Salesforce streaming](doc/salesforce-streams-nodejs-v03.png)

-Messages flow from Salesforce to the Stream Consumer via [Bayeux/CometD](https://developer.salesforce.com/docs/atlas.en-us.api_streaming.meta/api_streaming/BayeauxProtocolAndCometD.htm#!), and then pushed through [Redis pub/sub](https://redis.io/topics/pubsub) to each individual Web client via [Server-Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events).
+Messages [flow](lib/subscribe-salesforce-streams.js#L108) from Salesforce into the stream consumer via [Bayeux/CometD](https://developer.salesforce.com/docs/atlas.en-us.api_streaming.meta/api_streaming/BayeauxProtocolAndCometD.htm#!), and then are [pushed](stream-consumer.js#L35) into [Redis pub/sub](https://redis.io/topics/pubsub) so [requests](https://github.com/heroku-examples/salesforce-streams-nodejs/blob/master/server.js#L86) from each independent web client may [subscribe](pages/index.js#L156) to them via [Server-Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events).

-The Stream Consumer is a single, single-threaded process to reliably ingest the ordered stream from Salesforce.
+The stream consumer is a single, single-threaded process to reliably ingest the ordered stream from Salesforce.
 Redis acts as a bridge to support scalable processing of the messages by multiple clients.
 In this example, we use Redis [`PUBLISH`/`SUBSCRIBE`](https://redis.io/topics/pubsub) to send every web client the complete stream.
 To instead provide a reliable queue of messages for scalable processing, pub/sub could be replaced with Redis [`LPUSH`/`RPOPLPUSH`/`LREM`](https://redis.io/commands/rpoplpush#pattern-reliable-queue).

 This example app uses the [Change Data Capture (CDC)](https://developer.salesforce.com/docs/atlas.en-us.216.0.change_data_capture.meta/change_data_capture/cdc_intro.htm) stream for **Accounts**, which must be enabled for each desired object in Salesforce Setup: